China says Japan ties anniversary ruined by island row

 Japanese media have reported that the China-Japan Friendship Association will go ahead with a large-scale ceremony in Beijing next week to mark Japan's switching of diplomatic recognition from Taiwan to China four decades ago.

-China's National Tourism Administration has however cancelled plans to attend an international trade fair in Japan from Friday to Monday because of the tensions over the islands, China's official Xinhua News Agency said on Friday.

 Sino-Japanese ties have long been plagued by China's bitter memories of Japan's military aggression in the 1930s and 1940s and present rivalry over resources.
-The seabed around the islands is believed to be energy-rich.
+The islands are believed to be surrounded by energy-rich waters.

 Japanese Prime Minister Yoshihiko Noda, who was comfortably re-elected ruling party leader and government chief on Friday, said Japan needed to act firmly but maintain calm in dealing with security challenges.